AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/trello-modules.md

   </tr>
   <tr>
    <td role="rowheader">Partial </td>
    <td> <p>By default, this module searches member content for exact matches of each word in your query.
-When Partial is enabled, the module looks for content that starts with any word in your query.</p> <p> For example If you are using the word "development" to look for a board titled "My Development Status Report," by default you would need to search for the entire word.
+When [!UICONTROL Partial] is enabled, the module looks for content that starts with any word in your query.</p> <p> For example If you are using the word "development" to look for a board titled "My Development Status Report," by default you would need to search for the entire word.
 If you have Partial enabled, you would be able to search for "dev" but not "velopment."</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Maximum number of returned members</td>
-   <td> <p> The maximum number of members Workfront Fusion will return during one execution cycle.</p> </td>
+   <td> <p> The maximum number of members [!DNL Workfront Fusion] will return during one execution cycle.</p> </td>
   </tr>
  </tbody>
 </table>